Rightpoint/RZViewActions/README.md

 Rob Visentin, rob.visentin@raizlabs.com

 ## License
-RZDataBinding is available under the MIT license.
+RZViewActions is available under the MIT license.
 See the LICENSE file for more info.